soma115/wikikracja/README.md

 - Pillow issue: check requrements.txt version vs. OS version

 ## After installation
-- Create users
+- Create superuser (superuser will be eliminated in future versions)
 - Give site a name https://yoursite.com/admin/sites/site/
-- Create role "Editor" and give it rights to View and Change "Customize" content.
-Assign some user to this role.
-This user should create 2 Customizations titled: "Footer" and "Start".
-Those Customizations will be used in footer and on welcome page (before loging in).
+- Apply fixtures:
+    ./manage.py loaddata customize/fixture.json
+  This will create Editor group, Footer and Start page
+- later on assign some user to Editor group.
+This person will be able to modify Footer and Start page (the one visible before login).